-Once at the authorization server, the victim is prompted with a normal, valid request on behalf of a legitimate and familiar client, and authorizes the request.
+Once at the authorization server, the victim is prompted with a normal, valid request on behalf of a legitimate and trusted client, and authorizes the request.
 The victim is then redirected to an endpoint under the control of the attacker with the authorization code.
 The attacker completes the authorization flow by sending the authorization code to the client using the original redirection URI provided by the client.
 The client exchanges the authorization code with an access token and links it to the attacker's client account which can now gain access to the protected resources authorized by the victim (via the client).

-In order to prevent such an attack, the authorization server MUST ensure that the redirection URI used to obtain the authorization code, is the same as the redirection URI provided when exchanging the authorization code for an access token.
-The authorization server MUST require public clients and SHOULD require confidential clients to register their redirection URI and if provided in the request, MUST validate the redirection URI received in the authorization request against the registered value.
+In order to prevent such an attack, the authorization server MUST ensure that the redirection URI used to obtain the authorization code is identical to the redirection URI provided when exchanging the authorization code for an access token.
+The authorization server MUST require public clients and SHOULD require confidential clients to register their redirection URIs.
+If a redirection URI is provided in the request, the authorization server MUST validate it against the registered value.